-My most recent book about the Commission for Relief in Belgium, Yanks Behind the Lines, was produced (and will be published in September 2020) by the great team at the international book publishing company Rowman & Littlefield.
+My most recent book about the Commission for Relief in Belgium, Yanks Behind the Lines, was produced (and will be published October 20, 2020) by the great team at the international book publishing company Rowman & Littlefield.
 Thank you!

 My first two books about the Commission for Relief in Belgium — Behind The Lines and WWI Crusaders — were produced by the following people, who definitely made them the best books possible.
 Thank you!